craffael/lehrfempp/examples/brep/donut2d/Readme.md

 1) Approximation of a donut geometry
 2) Approximation of a arctan like geometry which shows the superiority of the transfinite approach vs. 2.nd order geometry approximation
+3) Trying to approximate a pig shape with transfinite interpolation.

-In both cases, the code loads the mesh and
+In all cases, the code loads the mesh and
 - Computes the volume of all mesh elements and compares it to the exact volume of the donut (also for the arctan example)
 - Checks that the edges of every mesh element intersect only at the corners.